computational-psychology/computational-psychology-www/content/pages/theses.rst

 - `"Establishing a good relationship from the Beginning" <files/theses/establishing-a-good-relationship-from-the-beginning-2017.pdf>`_ , by Anna Lee.
 For Bachelor and Master's students questions 6 and 13 might be probably skipped; the survey was designed for supervision at the doctoral level.

+- `Requirements for registering a thesis at the TU Berlin <https://www.tu.berlin/en/studying/organizing-your-studies/examinations/final-theses>`_

 -----